wp-plugins/widget-css-classes/readme.txt

 == Installation ==

-1. Upload the folder '/widget-css-classes/' to the '/wp-content/plugins/' directory
+1. Upload the folder _/widget-css-classes/_ to the _/wp-content/plugins/_ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the __Plugins__ menu in WordPress
-3. Configure the settings under Settings > Widget CSS Classes
+3. Configure the settings under __Settings > Widget CSS Classes__
-4. Visit Appearance > Widgets to add or change the custom classes and ids for a widget.
+4. Visit __Appearance > Widgets__ to add or change the custom classes and ids for a widget.
 5. Expand the appropriate widget in the desired sidebar.
-6. You'll see a field labeled CSS Class.
-Depending on your settings, this will be a text field or a dropdown field.
+6. You'll see a field labeled __CSS Class__.
+Depending on your settings, this will be a text field or a drop-down field.
 7. If you are using the text field you can enter multiple class names by separating them with a space.
-8. If you've enabled the id field, you will see a text field called CSS ID and can also enter multiple ids by separating them with a space.
+8. If you've enabled the id field, you will see a text field called __CSS ID__.

 == Frequently Asked Questions ==

-= Why aren't the classes showing up in my widget? = You must make sure you have an HTML element defined for `before_widget` and `after_widget` in your `register_sidebar` functions.
+= Why aren't the classes showing up in my widget? = You need to make sure you have an HTML element defined for `before_widget` and `after_widget` in your active theme's `register_sidebar` functions, usually located in your theme's functions.php (_/wp-content/themes/yourtheme/functions.php_).

 This HTML element must have class and id attributes.
 This plugin will not work if `before_widget` and `after_widget` are blank.

 Example:
 `register_sidebar( array(